Edgenesis/shifu.dev/blog-cases/2022-07-14-amazon-casebook.md

 ## Shifu Nails Kubernetes with the Help of Amazon EKS

-Since Kubernetes is the underlying structure of ***Shifu***, it needs to be deployed in the cloud for efficient cloud-side collaboration.
+Since Kubernetes is the underlying structure of ***Shifu***, it needs to be deployed in the cloud for efficient cloud-edge collaboration.
 While working for a Industry 4.0 factory, ***Shifu*** has used AWS's EKS service.
 The architecture diagram is as follows.

 <img src="/blog-cases-amazon-casebook/architecture.png" width="100%" />